-Current environmental conditions necessitate development of a comprehensive approach to facilities which allows the College the flexibility needed to respond to a host of unknowns in the current environment.
+The current environmental conditions necessitate development of a comprehensive approach to facilities which allows the College the flexibility needed to respond to a host of unknowns in the current environment.
 Thus, the qualitative and quantitative elements described here establish an overarching framework to inform future program space needs.

-- 1. Consider alternative approaches to the use of space to account for an increase in distance education, hybrid learning and, potentially, different approaches to scheduling (e.g., course schedules staggered throughout an instructional day). - 2.
-Assess current and future facilities via central questions, such as: - How do current facilities support Vision for Success and Student Equity and Achievement Plan goals? - How has distance learning impacted the space needs of instructional programs? - What new programs will the College develop over the next five to ten years and what facilities will be needed to support the delivery of instruction in these programs? - For CTE Programs: - o What have industry advisory boards indicated as high priorities for CTE programs? - o What impact will efforts to meet industry demands have on program and space needs? - What noteworthy implications for future technology or facilities have been noted in program reviews? - How will the College address the need for the remote delivery of support services?
+- 1. Consider alternative approaches to the use of space to account for an increase in Distance Education, Hybrid Learning and, potentially, different approaches to scheduling (e.g., course schedules staggered throughout an instructional day). - 2.
+Assess current and future facilities via central questions, such as:

+- How do current facilities support Vision for Success and Student Equity and Achievement goals? - How has distance learning impacted the space needs of instructional programs? - What new programs will the College develop over the next five to ten years and what facilities will be needed to support the delivery of instruction in these programs? - For CTE Programs: - What are have industry advisory boards indicated as high priorities for CTE programs? - What impact will efforts to meet industry demands have on program and space needs? - What noteworthy implications for future technology or facilities have been noted in program reviews? - How will the College address the need for the remote delivery of support services?

-Instructional Program Enrollment Analysis: Five-Year Program Average WSCH Growth Analysis
+Instructional Program Enrollment Analysis: Five Year Program Average WSCH Growth Analysis

-$Table\ 6.\ WSCH\ Growth\ for\ Five-Year\ Program\ Average\ Categorized\ Programs\ as\ growing\ faster,\\ slower,\ or\ the\ same\ as\ the\ College\ Average$
+Table 6 .
+WSCH Growth for Five Year Program Average Categorized Programs as growing faster,slower, or the same as the College Average

-Five-Year Progra m Average \ WSCH Growth in Comparison with Colleg ge Average 13%
+Five Year Program Average WSCH Growth in Comparison with College Average 13%

 Faster Slower Same

 Academic & Career Success 75% Music 9% Business 11%

 Administration of Justice 14% Biological Science 8% Child Development 13%

 Anthropology 18% Mathematics 6% Journalism 12%

 Art 31% Travel Marketing 5% Political Science 12%

 Astronomy 69% Economics 2%

 Automotive Technology 18% Recording Arts -5%

 Chemistry 38% English -6%

 Counseling 338% Computer Science -8%

 Drama 30% Management & Supervision -14%

 Emergency Medical Services 47% Italian -17%

 Engineering 67% Electrical & Instrumentation Technology -22%

 English as a Second Language 17% French -34%

 Fire Technology 36% Process Technology -39%

 History 26% Appliance Service Technology -59%

 Nutrition 51%

 Philosophy 41%

 Physics 26%

 Physical Science 40%

 Psychology 15%

 Registered Nursing 28%

 Sign Language 93%

 Sociology 30%

 Social Science 123%

 Spanish 50%

 Speech 51%

 Vocational Nursing 108%

 Welding 27%